smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Displaying Turn Directions/index.md

 # Displaying Turn Directions
 While your app is navigating the user, you will also want to send turn by turn directions.
-This is useful for if your app is in the background or if the user is in the middle of a phone call, and gives the system additional information about the next maneuver the user must make.
+This is useful if your app is in the background or if the user is in the middle of a phone call, and gives the system additional information about the next maneuver the user must make.

 To display a Turn by Turn direction, a combination of the @![iOS]`SDLShowConstantTBT`!@@![android]`ShowConstantTBT`!@ and @![iOS]`SDLAlertManeuver`!@@![android]`AlertManeuver`!@ RPCs must be used.
 The @![iOS]`SDLShowConstantTBT`!@@![android]`ShowConstantTBT`!@ RPC involves the data that will be shown on the head unit.
 The main properties of this object to set are `navigationText1`, `navigationText2`, and `turnIcon`.
 A best practice for navigation applications is to use the `navigationText1` as the direction to give (Turn Right) and `navigationText2` to provide the distance to that direction (3 mi).
 When an @![iOS]`SDLAlertManeuver`!@@![android]`AlertManeuver`!@ is sent, you may also include accompanying text that you would like the head unit to speak when a direction is displayed on screen (e.g. In 3 miles turn right.).